 Cash Flow Management: Tips & Strategies During Economic Uncertainty

-With inflation on the rise, it’s vital to understand how cash flow management, forecasting and key business relationships can help you survive economic turmoil and prevail stronger at the end of any crisis.
+In today’s uncertain economic environment, it’s vital to understand how cash flow management, forecasting, and key business relationships can help you survive financial turmoil and prevail stronger at the end of any crisis.

 What is cash flow management?

 The process of cash flow management is understanding, tracking and optimizing the amount of money (both in cash and other assets) flowing into an out of a business.
 Positive cash flow occurs when more money comes in than is spent; negative cash flow occurs when a business spends more than they have coming in.

 Why is cash flow management important in business?

 Cash flow management is important because it provides an understanding of how much money your business makes versus how much it loses, which in turn allows you to manage your business activities, financial investments and more without running the risk of losing profit.

 3 Tips for Managing Cash Flow During Economic Uncertainty & Crisis: